Which type of hummingbird is visiting your garden?

 Rufous hummingbird (Selasphorus rufus)

 At 3½- to 4-in. long, this hummer breeds farther north than any other hummingbird and has the longest migration trek: from Alaska to Mexico — an amazing 4,000 miles!
 Some also winter in the Gulf States from Texas to Florida.
+See the full range map here for more information on rufous hummingbird ranges.

 The male rufous is one of the most colorful, as well: white breast with reddish “vest,” a scarlet to orange throat and brilliant red-brown back.
 The female (in the photo) is similar, but has a green head and lacks the bright throat and vest.